As eCommerce business owners, you don't need any introduction to online sales promotions.

-Take, for example, The Patch Brand’s approach to encouraging subscriptions with clear selling points
+Take, for example, The Patch Brand’s approach to encouraging subscriptions with clear selling points.

 The brand offers free shipping and easy to pause, skip or cancel a subscription based on the customer’s needs.

-27. Make the most out of affiliate marketing
+27. Try affiliate marketing

 Affiliate marketing is a great way to promote your products and reach new shoppers.